-Describe the management structure and staffing of the project, identifying the agency responsible for the program and the grant coordinator.
-BJA strongly encourages applicants to hire a full-time coordinator with a documented history of working with formerly incarcerated individuals.
-The management and organizational structure described should match the staff needs necessary to accomplish the tasks outlined in the program plan.
+Describe the management structure and staffing of the project, identifying the oversight responsibilities for the Community-based Reentry Incubator Initiative.
+BJA strongly encourages applicants to hire a full-time coordinator with documented history of working with formerly incarcerated individuals and leading training and technical assistance.
+The management and organizational structure described should match the staff needs necessary to accomplish the deliverables outlined in this solicitation.